Bamenda: Metropolitan area

 The city is made up of 3 villages; Bamendakwe, Mankon and Nkwen classified as Bamenda I II and III sub-divisions respectively for administrative reasons.
 However, it is surrounded by other suburban areas and villages like Bambui, Akum, Bafut, Bali, Chombah and Mbatu.
-These suburban areas and villages are fast growing and sometimes considered as part of Bamenda.
+These suburban areas and villages are fast-growing and sometimes considered part of Bamenda.

 Economy

 The main industries are the processing of agricultural produce such as coffee, elementary food processing, handicraft, cottage industry, education (schools), tourism/hospitality, construction works and transport.
 The local museum and shops display a wide variety of local baskets, beads, woodcarvings and bronze statues.

-In Bamenda, there are cultural sites such; as the Mankon Fon's Palace with its newly constructed museum, and the Bali Fon's palace with its ancient architectural structures.
+In Bamenda, there are cultural sites such as the Mankon Fon's Palace with its newly constructed museum, and the Bali Fon's palace with its ancient architectural structures.
 The mountainous terrain around the city affords scenic views such as that from the mountain Sabga over the Ndop plain.
+Ndop plain stretches from under the Sabga mountain or hill Bamali, Bali Kumbat, Bamessing, Bamikumbit and many more sounding villages.
+One cannot oversee the Ngoketunjia mountain that dominates the Ndop central.
+Ngoketunjia means, a rock without heads.

 Transport

-The city of Bamenda has road links to Yaoundé and Douala, as well as an airport, Bamenda Airport, located in Bafut subdivision.
+Bamenda is linked by road to Yaoundé and Douala, as well as an airport, Bamenda Airport, located in Bafut subdivision.